WELCOME TO THE CATHOLIC PARISH IN WINDSOR

 Daily Masses are normally celebrated at St Edwards at 10.00am on Monday and Wednesday and 12noon on Friday, and at St Marks at 10.00am on Tuesdays and Thursdays, however these times and venues may vary from week to week due to Funerals, Holy Days, etc., particularly during Lent.

 Exposition of the Blessed Sacrament takes place every Friday at St Edward’s from 10am – 8pm.
-PLEASE NOTE Exposition will finish on Friday 28 July and recommence on Friday 1 September at 10am.

 The sacrament of Reconciliation is available every Saturday at St Edwards between 11.00am and 12.00noon and again after the Saturday 6.00pm evening Mass